|

 String findLibrary(String) where String parameter

-is an absolute path of the native library.
+is an absolute path to the native library.

-For example, the absolute path of some native library Native.dll
+For example, on Windows platform the absolute path to native library Native.dll

 jar:file:/C:/.../MyApp.jar!/lib/Native.dll

-The URL form of the absolute path does not work for loading native libraries
+This absolute path URL does not work for loading native libraries

 and it is not defined at all for nested resources.